When using the Securly web filtering solution you may be unable to access certain SSL websites*.

 - Site not decrypted

-Ensure you have installed the Securly SSL certificates on your device and browser.
+Ensure you have installed the Securly SSL certificate on your device and browser.
 Firefox may require additional configuration.
-Without the certificate, you will receive connection not private error message on sites like Google and Facebook.
+Without the certificate, you will receive connections, not private error messages on sites like Google and Facebook.

-If you are getting connection is not private from a website providing the *.securly.com certificate, this means the certificate is not installed correctly.
+If you are getting a connection that is not private from a website providing the *.securly.com certificate, this means the certificate is not installed correctly.

 Non-Securly HTTPS inspection

-Other web filters or antivirus clients can intercept traffic and cause problems also.
+Other web filters and antivirus clients can intercept traffic and also cause problems.

 Site Not Decrypted

 Some sites are not decrypted and are blocked by the default policy.
 This will cause the site to present an ERR_SSL_PROTOCOL_ERROR.
-For example, https://pinterest.com would provide this error because gambling was blocked on the default policy.
+For example, https://pinterest.com will provide this error because social media was blocked on the default policy.

 Site Blocked by Policy

-You may be blocked by your current policy.
+You may be blocked by our current policy.
 This will show the Securly block page.
-The Securly SSL certificate is installed correctly, but do not have rights to view the website with your current policy.
+The Securly SSL certificate is installed correctly, but you do not have the right to view the website with your current policy.